Tennis umpires have an average salary of around £1500 per match

 Crucially, chair umpires are also responsible for completing the official scorecard.
 This is the formal historical record of any given match.

-*Credit for the main photo belongs to Alberto Pezzali / AP Photo*
+*Credit for the photos in this article belongs to AP Photo*